practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

 # Portability of programs

-Here's a list of programming languages where standalone executables can be compiled that **may** run **without any extra installations** on another, arbitrary ("basic") Linux machine.
+Here's a list of programming languages where standalone executables can be compiled by default that **may** run **without any extra installations** on another, arbitrary ("basic") Linux machine.

 You may have a view into the potantial dependencies of a Linux executable with the [ldd](https://www.man7.org/linux/man-pages/man1/ldd.1.html) command to see what shared objects, that are shared libraries, including virtual ones, are required: _$ ldd \<executable file name\>_: